 - Have the Assistant Dean for Career Services write to notify the employer of a complaint and invite a written response.

-Generally, this informal process satisfactorily handles most complaints.
-In a case where a complaint cannot be handled in this informal manner, the student may want to file a formal complaint to be addressed by the full Placement Committee.
-Following a factual investigation, the Committee will decide whether or not there was a violation of our rules.
+Following a factual investigation, the Committee will decide whether or not there was a violation of our Policies and Guidelines.
 If the Committee finds there was a violation, it will take one of the following measures:

 - Send a letter of reprimand to the employer;

 - Publicize the complaint to the Law School community;

 - Place the employer on a specified period of probation;

 - Bar the employer from using the Careers Service facilities for a specified amount of time;